 - Subpar absence management

 - A business culture that promotes unnecessary overtime work

 If the above categories aren’t problematic, ask yourself the following five questions:

-As you can see, unnecessary overtime work can be a result of many variables.
+As you can see, unnecessary overtime work can be the result of many variables.
 The best methods to reduce it are the following:

 The most effective way to implement the above measures is to digitize and automate the key parameters for effective time management.

-Automation reduces unnecessary overtime and significantly shortens the amount of time you spend managing overtime.
-It takes into account the availability of employees, their knowledge, certificates and legislation.
+Automation reduces unnecessary overtime and significantly shortens the amount of time you spend managing it.
+It takes into account the availability of employees, and their knowledge, certificates, and legislation.

 With an automated time management system like Dynamic Scheduling, you can quickly and accurately match employee schedules and fluctuating market demand.
-Such a system can answer the complicated question Shall we work overtime? in a matter of seconds.
+Such a system can provide an answer to the question of whether or not to work overtime in a matter of seconds.